 How to Make a Circular Saw Rip Fence Guide Video

-If you want to see how it is all put together, watch the video below for a step-by-step guide on how to build a rip fence guide for a circular saw.
+If you want to see how it is all put together, watch the video below for a step-by-step guide on how to build a DIY rip fence for a circular saw.

 📌 Found this post useful?